elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/source/README.txt

-Dragon UnPACKer 5.3.0 WIP Source Code                           MPL open source by Alexande "Elbereth" Devilliers                                    04/03/2008
+Dragon UnPACKer 5.3.3 Beta Source Code                          MPL open source by Alexande "Elbereth" Devilliers                                    15/08/2008
 ===============================================================================

 This source code can be used and modified if following the Mozilla Public